 It shows the deviation between member/member operation heartbeats.
-Every member will send to every other member, regardless if there is an operation running on behalf of that member, an operation heartbeat.
-It contains a listing of all 'callId's of the running operations from a given member.
+Each member, regardless if there is an operation running on behalf of that member, sends an operation heartbeat to every other member.
+It contains a listing of all callIds of the running operations from a given member.
 This plugin also works fine between members/lite-members.